cs3org/OCM-API/README.md

 * using `application/json` as the `Content-Type` HTTP response header
 * its response body containing a JSON document representing an object with the following string fields:
   * REQUIRED: `userID` - the Invite Sender's identifier at their OCM Server
-  * OPTIONAL: `email` - non-normative / informational; an email address for the Invite Sender.
+  * REQUIRED: `email` - non-normative / informational; an email address for the Invite Sender.
 Not necessarily at the same FQDN as their OCM Server
-  * OPTIONAL: `name` - human-readable name of the Invite Sender, as a suggestion for display in the Invite Receiver's address book
+  * REQUIRED: `name` - human-readable name of the Invite Sender, as a suggestion for display in the Invite Receiver's address book

 A 200 response status means the Invitation Acceptance Request was successful.
 A 400 response status means the Invitation Token is invalid or does not exist.